BAkinmarin/bible-quiz-game/README.md

 > Option for user to input username to feed into High Scores dashboard which is saved in local storage so multiple users can compare scores and track progress.

-> Audio feedback corresponding to user interaction for an enhanced user experience.
+> Audio feedback corresponding to other user game interactions for an enhanced user experience.

 ### Additional ideas
 > Create and add option for user to choose quiz game based on one of the 66 Books of The Bible.